walldmtd/vimix-kanagawa-cursors/README.md

 ```

 This will generate the pixmaps and appropriate aliases.
-The freshly compiled cursor theme will be located in `dist/`
+The freshly compiled cursor themes will be located in `xcursor/`

 ### Building depends requirement